byteford/homeauto/Readme.md

 ```

-- If you go back to the `main.tf` and change the state to "off" and run `terraform apply` in the terminal if should turn the light "off"
+- If you go back to the `main.tf` and change the state to "off" and run `sh build.sh NAME 0.0.1` in the terminal if should turn the light "off"

-## 10. cleaning it up
+## 10. Cleaning it up

 - The last part we need to implement is `terraform destroy`
 - To do this the following code should be put in to `resourceLightDelete`: